365businessdev/docs/docs/en-us/365-business-print-agent/print-agent-config.md

 # Print Agent Configuration

-365 business Print Agent Config is designed to help you set up and configure the 365 business Print Agent environment in your network.
+To set up and manage your network environment, the **365 business Print Agent Config** application is available.

-This application helps you to:
+This tool allows you to:

-* Initially set up the Print Agent on your network.
+- perform the initial setup of the Print Agent in your network
-* Manage shared printers.
+- manage shared printers
-* Change the service mode / connection type.
+- change the service mode or connection type
-* Change the database.
+- switch or modify the database used
-* Report and monitor print jobs.
+- analyze and monitor print jobs

+These features help you tailor the Print Agent environment to your IT infrastructure and ensure reliable operation.